Practivio/amazon/content/products/edgestar-bidw1802ss-18-inch-wide-8-place-setting-built-in-dishwasher-B07RP2S2R9/index.md

 ---
 title: "EdgeStar BIDW1802SS 18 Inch Wide 8 Place Setting Built-In Dishwasher"
-description: "defy 15 place dishwasher: Data-driven within Best Value ranking using the Practivio Score™.
+description: "lg 14 place dishwasher: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["defy 15 place dishwasher"]
+keywords: ["lg 14 place dishwasher"]
-seo_title: "defy 15 place dishwasher — Smart Buy Best Value (2025)"
+seo_title: "lg 14 place dishwasher — Look Elsewhere (2025)"
 canonicalURL: "/products/edgestar-bidw1802ss-18-inch-wide-8-place-setting-built-in-dishwasher-B07RP2S2R9/"
 ---

-**🏆 Practivio Score™:** 394 — _Smart Buy_
+**🚫 Practivio Score™:** 694 — _Look Elsewhere_

-*If you're comparing **defy 15 place dishwasher**, **[EdgeStar BIDW1802SS 18 Inch Wide 8 Place Setting Built-In Dishwasher](https://www.amazon.com/dp/B07RP2S2R9?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **lg 14 place dishwasher**, **[EdgeStar BIDW1802SS 18 Inch Wide 8 Place Setting Built-In Dishwasher](https://www.amazon.com/dp/B07RP2S2R9?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “EdgeStar BIDW1802SS 18 Inch Wide 8 Place Setting Built-In Dishwasher” on Amazon](https://www.amazon.com/dp/B07RP2S2R9?tag=practivio-20)
-This Built-In Dishwashers ranks **70 of 249**, inside the **Best Value tier**.
+This Dishwashers ranks **207 of 290**, inside the **Top Tier tier**.
-Relative performance leads to this: Practivio recommends it as a **Smart Buy**.
+Relative performance leads to this: Practivio suggests you **look elsewhere**.

 ### What the signals indicate
-Price: ranked 64 of 249 (top 26% by affordability).
+Price: ranked 267 of 290 (top 93% by affordability).
-Reviews: ranked 12 of 249 (top 5% for total count).
+Reviews: ranked 143 of 290 (top 50% for total count).
-Rating: ranked 41 of 249 (top 17% on star average).
+Rating: ranked 225 of 290 (top 78% on star average).
-Demand: ranked  of 249 (top % for recent purchases).
+Demand: ranked  of 290 (top % for recent purchases).

 ### Position in tier
 Comparisons remain tier-bound for fairness.

 ### How it compares to the Hidden Gem
-The Best Value Hidden Gem carries a score of 430.00 on the Practivio scale.
+The Top Tier Hidden Gem carries a score of 953.00 on the Practivio scale.
-This pick trails the Hidden Gem by 36.00 points.
+This pick trails the Hidden Gem by 259.00 points.
 Treat it as a baseline for judging competing picks in the same class.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B09ST4M8VF?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07K14QNCC?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Baseline inclusion rules keep weaker or incomplete products out.